How Facebook, Mark Cuban Are Competing With The Clubhouse Craze

 Zuckerberg isn’t the only person looking to potentially compete with Clubhouse in the near future.

-Entrepreneur Mark Cuban and co-founder Falcon Fatemi are planning the launch of next-generation podcasting platform Fireside, which will reportedly feature live conversation between the podcaster and listeners.
+Entrepreneur Mark Cuban and co-founder Falon Fatemi are planning the launch of next-generation podcasting platform Fireside, which will reportedly feature live conversation between the podcaster and listeners.

 Twitter, Inc. (NYSE: TWTR) is also reportedly testing Spaces, its own live broadcasted conversation feature.